Azure Databricks is a data analytics platform hosted on Microsoft Azure that helps you analyze data using Apache Spark.

 Region option.
 A region is a set of physical data centers that serve as servers.
 Since I am based in Lagos, Nigeria, I selected

 Standard option which includes Apache Spark with Azure AD in the

 Pricing Tier option.

 With all the configurations set, click the

 Review + create button.
 The validation process usually takes about two minutes.

 With the validation and deployment processes completed for the workspace, launch the workspace using the

 Launch Workspace button that appears.

-Click the button and you will automatically be signed in using the Azure Directory Single Sign On.
+Click on the button and you will automatically be signed in using the Azure Directory Single Sign On.

-Create a cluster using the
+With the workspace launch, create a cluster using the

 Create a cluster option on the left of the page.